Chukwuderah/BanterBox/README.md

 - **Select Personality:** Use the dropdown in the header to choose your AI's personality.
 - **Chat:** Type or speak your message.
 The AI will respond in the chosen style.
+- **Fallback:** If Gemini takes too long, BanterBox switches to local banter and shows you a toast.
 - **Export:** Click the export button to save your conversation.
 - **Theme:** Toggle between light and dark mode for your preferred look.